B.Sc. in Accounting

-- The required UTME subjects are English Language and Mathematics with any other two (2) subjects from Economics, Financial Accounting/Commerce or any other Arts or Social Science subject.”
+- The required UTME subjects are English Language and Mathematics with any other two (2) subjects from Economics, Financial Accounting, Commerce, Geography and French or any other Arts or Social Science subject.

 Direct Entry Requirements

-To be eligible, an applicant is required to have one of the following qualifications:
+In addition to ‘O’ level requirements, candidates must have one of the following qualifications:

 - International Baccalaureate Diploma (IB) in relevant subjects.